Darin Downs: Florida Marlins

-The 2011 season was Downs' first and only season with the Marlins and he spent the year with two of Florida's minor league affiliates: the AA Jacksonville Suns and the AAA New Orleans Zephyrs.
+The 2011 season was Downs' first and only season with the Marlins and he spent the year with two of Florida's minor league affiliates: the Double-A Jacksonville Suns and Triple-A New Orleans Zephyrs.
 During his time with the Suns, he compiled a 2–5 record and a 4.83 ERA in 22 games, making 13 starts.
 On July 19, Downs was moved to New Orleans, where he was 3–2 with a 4.29 ERA as he made 10 appearances, half of them being starts.
 After the minor league season was over, Downs pitched in the Venezuelan Winter League, making nine starts for Aragua.

 Detroit Tigers

-In November 2011, Downs joined his fourth Major League organization, the Detroit Tigers.
-To start the 2012 season, he was on the roster of the Toledo Mud Hens, Detroit's top minor league team.
-After not surrendering a run in ten consecutive games with Toledo, Downs was brought up to the Major Leagues on July 3.
-That same day, he appeared in an MLB game for the first time, facing the Minnesota Twins.
+On November 14, 2011, Downs signed a minor league contract with the Detroit Tigers.
+To start the 2012 season, he was on the roster of the Toledo Mud Hens, Detroit's Triple-A affiliate.
+After not surrendering a run in ten consecutive games with Toledo, Downs was selected to Detroit's active roster on July 3, 2012.
+That same day, he made his MLB debut, facing the Minnesota Twins.
 A couple of days later, he struck out five Twins batters in three innings.
 On August 5, Downs got his first win as the Tigers defeated the Cleveland Indians 10–8 in 10 innings.
 For the season, Downs pitched in 18 games for the Tigers.
 He had a 2–1 record and his ERA was 3.48.

 Downs spent majority of the 2013 season in Detroit before going on the 15-day disabled list with rotator cuff tendinitis.
-He spent two weeks on a rehab assignment before being optioned to Toledo on Aug.
-4. After Toledo's season ended, he returned home to his family, going into "offseason mode."
+He spent two weeks on a rehab assignment before being optioned to Toledo on August 4.
+After Toledo's season ended, Downs returned home to his family, going into "offseason mode."
 The Tigers called him up on September 10 where he appeared in the final series against the Miami Marlins.

 Houston Astros

 Downs was claimed off waivers by the Houston Astros on November 1, 2013.
 Downs was placed on the disabled list with an oblique strain on August 19, 2014.
-At the time, he had a 2–1 record and a 4.31 ERA in 40 appearances with the Astros.
+At the time, he had a 2–1 record and a 4.31 ERA witj 27 strikeouts in 40 appearances with the Astros.

-He was released by the Astros on May 21, 2015.
+Downs began the 2015 season with the Triple-A Fresno Grizzlies, recording a 4.96 ERA 11 strikeouts and two saves across 16 1/3 innings pitched.
+Downs was released by the Astros on May 21, 2015.

 Long Island Ducks

-Downs signed with the Long Island Ducks on July 13, 2015.
+On July 13, 2015, Downs signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 12 starts for the Ducks, he logged a 4-5 record and 3.86 ERA with 55 strikeouts across 67 2/3 innings pitched.

+Downs made 17 starts for Long Island in 2016, compiling an 8-5 record and 3.60 ERA with 108 strikeouts over 105 innings of work.